twni2016/pomdp-baselines/readme.md

 ## Motivation

-### RL mostly studies on MDP, why POMDP?
+### RL mostly studies on MDPs, why POMDPs?
-While MDP prevails in RL research, POMDP prevails in real world and life.
+While MDPs prevail in RL research, POMDPs prevail in real world and life.
 In many real problems (robotics, healthcare, finance, human interaction), we inevitably face with partial observability, e.g. noisy sensors and lack of sensors.
 Can we really observe the "states"?
 Where do "states" come from?

 Moreover, in RL research, there are many problems that can be cast as POMDPs: meta RL, robust RL, and generalization in RL.
 Within a more suitable framework, we can develop better RL algorithms.